zendeskgarden/react-components/packages/buttons/src/elements/SplitButton.example.md

 ### React `16+`

-The `react-menus` package uses the `Fragments` API internally.
+The `react-menus` package uses the [React.Fragments](https://reactjs.org/docs/fragments.html) API internally.
 For React <=15 support, use the example below.

 ```jsx
 /**